threefoldtech/0-hub/README.md

 This make all of this more easy.

 # Backend
-Creation of flists are made using [0-flist](https://github.com/threefoldtech/0-flist) and storage backend is [0-db](https://github.com/threefoldtech/0-db)
+Creation of flists are made using [0-flist](https://github.com/threefoldtech/0-flist) and storage backend is [0-db](https://github.com/threefoldtech/0-db).
+You need both of them working before getting a working hub.

 # Documentation
 For full documentation, see the [`/docs`](/docs) directory.